Anirudh58/Anirudh58.github.io/_pages/projects.md

 - <small> This project was done as part of CS 7641 (Machine Learning).
 The complete report can be found [here](https://vaibhavb007.github.io/jinglecraft/) </small>

+> ### SPLITTING AND CLASSIFICATION OF LOAN DOCUMENTS (2021)

+- <small> Developed and patented a human-in-loop, event-driven pipeline for Document Understanding tasks on GCP, leading to significant savings and broad application across various verticals at Iron Mountain Insight. </small>

+- <small> Link to the patent [here](https://patents.google.com/patent/US20210085278A1/en). </small>

 > ### PNEUMONIA DETECTION (2021)